mrnx-io/mindos-agi/packages/brand-system/docs/06-choreography.md

 **Awareness is the arc.**
 Every moment must specify which Schwartz level the customer enters at, and which level they should exit at.
 The choreography is an awareness advancement engine.

+**Execution substrate is fixed.**
+All moments must be implementable inside `STACK_HEADLESS_COMMERCE_V1` (Next.js App Router, Whop embedded checkout, Resend, Shopify Admin API for fulfillment only).
+This prevents choreography from drifting into incompatible platforms.

 **LF8 is the foundation.**
 Each moment must specify which Life-Force driver it serves.
 Moments that serve no biological imperative will feel hollow.